nathanielcastillo/Bellabeat-Fitness-Data/README.md

 * Share how these trends apply to Bellabeat customers.

-* Share how these trends could help influence Bellabeat marketing strategy
+* Share how these trends could help influence Bellabeat marketing strategy to increase growth

 ### Stakeholders